wonjae-lee-2/scripts/README.md

 sudo reboot
 ```

-3. Wait for a minute and log into the remote machine.
+2. Wait for a minute and log in again to the virtual machine.

-4. Install Git and generate a SSH key.
+3. Install Git and generate a SSH key.

 ```Shell
 sudo apt install git